ankit-rathi/ankit-rathi.github.io_backup/_pages/dsai-ssh/navigating-the-landscape.md

 #### Computer Science/IT

-Programming is an essential skill to become a data scientist but one needs not be a hard-core programmer to learn DS/AI.
-Having familiarity with basic concepts of programming will ease the process of learning data science programming tools like Python/R. These basic concepts of programming should help a candidate get a long way on the journey to pursue a career in DS/AI as it is all about writing efficient code to analyse big data and not being a master of programming.
-Individuals should learn the basics of programming in Python/R (or any relevant language) before they begin to work on DS/AI problems/projects.
+Programming is an essential skill to become a data scientist but one needs not be a hard-core programmer to learn data intelligence.
+Having familiarity with basic concepts of programming will ease the process of learning data science programming tools like Python/R. These basic concepts of programming should help a candidate get a long way on the journey to pursue a career in data intelligence as it is all about writing efficient code to analyse big data and not being a master of programming.
+Individuals should learn the basics of programming in Python/R (or any relevant language) before they begin to work on data intelligence problems/projects.

 #### Maths & Statistics

-Data science teams have people from diverse backgrounds like chemical engineering, physics, economics, statistics, mathematics, operations research, computer science, etc. You will find many data scientists with a bachelor’s degree in statistics and machine learning but it is not a requirement to learn DS/AI.
-However, having familiarity with the basic concepts of Math and Statistics like Linear Algebra, Calculus, Probability, etc. is important to learn DS/AI.
+Data science teams have people from diverse backgrounds like chemical engineering, physics, economics, statistics, mathematics, operations research, computer science, etc. You will find many data scientists with a bachelor’s degree in statistics and machine learning but it is not a requirement to learn data intelligence.
+However, having familiarity with the basic concepts of Math and Statistics like Linear Algebra, Calculus, Probability, etc. is important to learn data intelligence.

 #### Domain/Business Knowledge